Cloth Nappy Washing Tips & Tricks

 Rubber brush

-Keeping a rubber brush near the toilet or laundry room is a good idea to help remove any extra stuck-on poo.
+Keeping a rubber/silicone brush near the toilet or laundry room is a good idea to help remove any extra stuck-on poo.
 Rubber is easy to rinse and disinfect.
-This affordable brush is popular with many parents.

 Night nappies